lbl-srg/soep/doc-design/source/download.rst

    git clone -b issue1129_energyPlus_zone git@github.com:lbl-srg/modelica-buildings.git

-This will download the development version which has been tested with JModelica.
+This will download the development version which has been tested with OPTIMICA and with JModelica.

-You will also need to install JModelica.
-A docker image that is used to develop SOEP is available from https://github.com/lbl-srg/docker-ubuntu-jmodelica
+You will also need to install OPTIMICA or JModelica.
+A JModelica docker image that is used to develop SOEP is available from https://github.com/lbl-srg/docker-ubuntu-jmodelica

 You can then simulate models by running, for example,